mooxphp/moox/gpt/mooxgpt.md

 ### Widgets

-Currently not ready ...
+Currently not ready ... ask for patience, but only if a user asks for.

 ### RelationsManager

-Currently not ready ...
+Currently not ready ... ask for patience, but only if a user asks for.